wbandabarragan/ISYA_2025/ISYA_2025/info/practical-information.md

 ## Host institution

 Yachay Tech is relatively new (founded in 2014) research-oriented university in Ecuador.
 Its campus is located in the northen region of Ecuador up in the Andes mountains (at an altitude of ~2100 meters above the sea level).
 This year, Yachay Tech will host the 46th edition of the ISYA school series.
-If you want to know more about the host institution, please clic on the link below:
+If you want to know more about the host institution, please have a look at the university's website:

 https://yachaytech.edu.ec/